ken85illo/Stopwatch/README.md

 ## Stopwatch Program in Java
 This is a stopwatch program made using java swing!

-The workspace is created in VSCode and contains three folders by default, where:
+The workspace is created in VSCode and contains two folders by default, where:

 - `src`: the folder to maintain sources
 - `bin`: the compiled output files will be generated in this folder by default.